Occupation Order

 The criteria for applying for an occupation order is set out in various sections of the Family Law Act 1996.

 You may apply for an occupation order under section 33 if you are entitled to occupy the property by virtue of a beneficial estate or interest or contract or by virtue of any enactment giving you the right to remain in occupation.
-People can apply for an order under this section if they have home rights to the property.
+People can apply for a Court protection order under this section if they have home rights to the property.
 This section can be used by sole or joint owners or tenants and joint tenants of a property.

 Under section 35 of the Family Law Act 1996 you can apply if you are a former spouse or civil partner with no existing right to occupy the property.